So let’s begin with the most frequently asked question:

 Considering the complexity of the process and the manufacturer’s explicit statement about replacing a Sonicare battery, it seems to be a wiser bet to simply bite the bullet and get a new toothbrush.
 Choose from one of this set of best electric toothbrushes here.

 Though rare, it is possible that your charging base gets moldy after extensive use.
-So how do you get mold out of a Sonicare toothbrush?
+So how do you get mold out of a Sonicare toothbrush is a Sonicare FAQ?
 The simple answer is – by regular cleaning.

 Mold and mildew can be harmful, even toxic at times.
 It is best removed frequently, even before it builds up to being a nuisance.
 This means you should clean the base of your toothbrush often, following the method detailed above.